|The Frankfurt-Tipp rating:|

-After a serious skiing accident Tony (Emmanuelle Bercot) has to prepare to learn to walk again in a long rehab.
-The healing process of her knee is painful and gruelling, especially as she, helplessly tied to the wheelchair, is forced to deal with her inner demons.
-And so she reflects on her ten-year relationship with Georgio (Vincent Cassel), her great love and her son's father.
-As passionate as her love was, she broke Tony's heart more than once and left deep scars.
-And so the deer becomes not only physically, but also emotionally an extremely painful affair, at the end of which hopefully there will be a cure…
+After a serious skiing accident, Tony (Emmanuelle Bercot) must prepare to undergo a lengthy rehab to learn how to walk again.
+The process of healing her knee is painful and grueling, especially as, helplessly confined to a wheelchair, she is forced to confront her inner demons.
+And so she reflects on her ten-year relationship with Georgio (Vincent Cassel), her one true love and the father of her son.
+As passionate as their love was, it also broke Tony's heart more than once and left deep scars.
+And so the deer becomes an extremely painful affair not only physically but also emotionally, at the end of which, it is hoped, there will be healing.

-Vincent Cassel plays Georgio as a credible mixture of charmer and - forgive me the clear choice of words - asshole.
-Like Tony, the viewer is also torn between strong sympathy and extreme antipathy towards this character.
-One wishes the woman so strong in herself that she finds the strength to free herself from her great love, but one can also understand why she may not succeed so well.
-The fact that the movie manages this is a great feat that makes it absolutely worth seeing, especially for lovers of sophisticated arthouse food.
-At the same time, it has to be said that the story, its characters and the sometimes too lengthy staging are very bulky and in parts also extremely exhausting.
+Vincent Cassel plays Georgio as a believable mix of charmer and - if you'll pardon the obvious choice of words - asshole.
+Like Tony, the audience is torn between strong sympathy and extreme antipathy towards this character.
+You wish for the strong woman to find the strength to break away from the love of her life, but you can also understand why she can't quite do that.
+That the film manages to do that is a great feat, which makes it absolutely worth watching, especially for lovers of sophisticated arthouse fare.
+But at the same time it has to be said that the story, its characters and the sometimes a bit too long-winded production are badly unwieldy and in parts also extremely exhausting.

-Like when Tony gets a little freaked out at a small party with Georgios friends under the influence of too much alcohol or when the two of them throw the worst nasty things at each other on the street, then you notice what kind of broken characters act on the screen here.
-And watching Tony get more and more unstable through the constant arguments, affairs and lies and seem to lose more and more control over her life is really not a pleasure, but an emotional challenge and sometimes also an enormous test of patience.
-If you can and want to get involved, you get a very intense relationship drama with very good actors.
-For all the others, this roller coaster ride of over two hours in length of feelings could pull too much at the nerves.
-And then "my one, my everything" can definitely become an ordeal for which one does not necessarily have to pay as well.
-Therefore: Only for viewers who appreciate realistic, difficult relationship dramas and intensive French acting cinema absolutely worth seeing!
+It's when Tony goes a bit berserk under the influence of too much alcohol at a small party with Georgio's friends or the two of them throw the worst vulgarities at each other on the open street that you realize what kind of broken characters are acting on the screen here.
+And watching them, how Tony becomes more and more unstable and seems to lose more and more control over their lives because of the constant quarrels, affairs and lies, is truly no pleasure, but an emotional challenge and sometimes also an enormous test of patience.
+If you can and want to get involved, you will get a very intense relationship drama with very good actors.
+For all others, this two-hour-long roller coaster ride of emotions could be too much of a strain on the nerves.
+And then My One, My All can become quite an ordeal, for which you do not necessarily have to pay.
+Therefore: Only for viewers who appreciate realistic, heavy relationship dramas and intense French actor cinema absolutely worth seeing!